napalm684/Owin.LocaleLoader/README.md

 ####Setup

-In your OWIN Startup class use the fully specified LocaleLoaderOptions extension method:
+In your OWIN Startup class use the fully specified LocaleLoaderOptions extension method with an implementation of the IDependencyResolver:

 ```
 //Dependency Resolver